nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 }
 ```

-Auto importing components will not work for `<nuxt-content>` unless you globally register them by adding a global folder inside the components folder.
+Auto importing components will not work for `<nuxt-content>` unless we globally register them by adding a global folder inside the components folder.

 ```bash
 mkdir components/global